GSA/fpki-guides/pages/PIV FAQs.md

 ### 3.15 What Must PIV-I Card Authentication Certificate Policies Map To?

 The certificate policies for the PIV-I Card Authentication certificate must map to the FBCA’s **`id-fpki- certpcy-pivi-cardAuth`** policy (See [FAQ 3.3](#33-what-object-identifiers-oids-are-specified-for-piv-i-1) for an overview of the PIV-I card authentication certificate policy).
 This is done by cross-certifying the issuing Certification Authority (CA) with the Federal Bridge Certification Authority (FBCA).
-Note that a revised [X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TN7cAAG&field=File__Body__s) that comprehensively addresses PIV-I has been published (See [ICAM PIV-I FAQ Section 2.15](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TNPlAAO&field=File__Body__s)).
+Note that a revised [X.509 Certificate Policy for the FBCA](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000ClrhAAC&field=File__Body__s) that comprehensively addresses PIV-I has been published (See [ICAM PIV-I FAQ Section 2.15](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TNPlAAO&field=File__Body__s)).

 <br />[[Return to Table of Contents]](#00-table-of-contents)<br /><br /><br />